piyop/tfaug/README.md

 ```

 #### Segmentation Problem
-Download ADE20k dataset and convert to tfrecord
+Download ADE20k dataset and convert to the tfrecord
 Below examples are part of learn_mnist() in sample_tfaug.py

 First, we set input image size and batch size for model